Application of Technologies in Public Procurement: An Enabler for Good Governance

 1. Corruption

 According to the World Economic Forum, corruption is the second most challenging factor in doing business in India.
 Corruption is one of the most significant issues that remain in many public procurement processes, leading to the misallocation of resources and distorted market competition.
 Transparency International’s Corruption Perception Index (CPI) ranked India at 94 (out of 176 countries) in 2013, with a CPI score of 36 based on an overall potential score of 100 (100 being the least corrupt).
 Promoting and empowering institutions such as the Central Vigilance Commission (CVC), Enforcement Directorate (ED), and Anti Corruption Bureaus (ACBs) to actively investigate the financial aspects and scrutinize the public procurement processes.
 Public procurement involves a significant portion of governmental budgets, accounting for 29% of general government expenditures totalling 4.2 trillion EUR in countries of the Organization for Economic Cooperation and Development (OECD).
 India’s expenditures may be less, but the corruption, with so much money at stake, takes its place at 10 to 30%.
 Multinational companies operating in India often depend on third-party intermediaries, including agents, consultants, and distributors, to engage with government agencies and officials.
 Certain intermediaries specialize exclusively in government-related transactions and may concentrate on collaborating with specific government departments, customers, or officials.
 These longstanding relationships may foster familiarity and established patterns of interaction, creating a context where improper payments or benefits to government officials can be discreetly facilitated.
-This complexity adds challenge to detection efforts, making it more difficult to identify and address instances of corruption within these intricate networks.
+This complexity adds challenge to detection efforts, making it more difficult to identify and address instances of corruption within these intricate networks.2.
+Lack of Discretion

 The Indian Government’s expenses are audited and accounted for by the Comptroller and Auditor General of India (CAG), which looks at a plethora of aspects, including whether the tendering process was fair and transparent.
 Over the years, the CAG has picked up many challenging problems like manipulation of the auditor and other internal inconsistencies.
 Transparency is crucial for maintaining public trust in government processes.
 When citizens and stakeholders are not informed about how public funds are being spent and how procurement decisions are made, it can erode trust in the government's ability to use resources wisely and fairly.
 The stages of public procurement involve pre-tendering which needs assessment, planning and budgeting.
 Other types include tendering and post-award which impact invitation to tender, evaluation and contract management.
 India does not have a defined structure for pre-tender market consultations.
 Without transparency, there may be limited visibility into how procurement decisions are made.
-This lack of information can result in biased or non-competitive practices, favouring certain suppliers or individuals and hindering fair competition among potential vendors.
+This lack of information can result in biased or non-competitive practices, favouring certain suppliers or individuals and hindering fair competition among potential vendors.3.
+Monopolistic Market

 Limited competition and a Monopolistic market result in inflated prices, reduced innovation, and compromised quality of goods and services.
 Many vertical and horizontal agreements that violate anti-cartel provisions are undertaken.
 The public procurement market is particularly interesting because monopolies and oligopolies could emerge in some sectors.
 The bureaucracy, the diverse legal framework, and the low expertise of public authorities raise entrance barriers to non-officials, especially small and medium-sized enterprises (SMEs).
 If the monopoly supplier faces financial instability, operational problems, or failure to deliver, it can disrupt public services, leading to dependencies that are not in the best interest of the public sector.
 Public agencies may have limited choices when selecting suppliers, reducing their ability to find the best-fit solutions for their specific needs.
 This limitation can hinder effective and customized procurement processes.
 Monopoly has fiscal disadvantages and makes the government dependent on some big players, but also influences the general notion of other policies and can be seen as a hurdle toward good governance.
 Often, governmental policies may conflict with the interest of such vendors, but due to the favouritism practiced, they may be subject to work contrary to public welfare.